-The American Bankers Association1 (ABA) appreciates the opportunity to comment on Proposed FSP FAS 157-e, Determining Whether a Market Is Not Active and a Transaction Is Not Distressed (Proposed FSP).
+I, and Brazos Valley Bank, appreciate the opportunity to comment on Proposed FSP FAS 157-e, Determining Whether a Market Is Not Active and a Transaction Is Not Distressed (Proposed FSP).
 Certain current accounting guidance and practices are resulting in financial statements for banks that are not transparent and are misleading to users of financial statements.
-ABA unequivocally supports transparency in financial reporting, both as preparers of financial statements and users of others' financial statements.
-Therefore, we believe it is critical to make immediate improvements to financial reporting - in this case, improvements to fair value accounting.
-So, we commend the FASB's efforts to better address this key issue, considering that many, if not most, of the markets for mortgage-related and other securities are currently dysfunctional and/or illiquid.

-ABA believes that fair value accounting (mark to market accounting, or MTM) for banking institutions often provides misleading information to users of the financial statements, and the current market has clearly demonstrated this.
-Although SFAS 157 required no additional use of fair values, it resulted in a new definition of fair value that has not worked effectively.
-Some believe the problem is the standard itself, while others point to a litigious environment that forces reliance on the lowest tangible quotes.
-In any case, we appreciate the FASB's efforts to make improvements to the guidance for estimating market values in illiquid markets.
+I believe it is critical to make immediate improvements to financial reporting - in this case, improvements to fair value accounting.
+I believe that fair value accounting or mark to market accounting currently provides misleading information to users of financial statements - the current market has clearly demonstrated this.
+Although SFAS 157 required no additional use of fair value, it resulted in a new definition of fair value that has not worked effectively.